 Most cash back credit cards don’t charge an annual fee and offer simple rewards and the ultimate flexibility since you can use your cash however you wish instead of being restricted to the options on an issuer’s rewards program portal.

-On the downside, cash back credit cards are typically very light on perks, particularly when it comes to travel protections and benefits.
+On the downside, cash back credit cards are typically very light on perks, particularly when it comes to travel protection and benefits.
 In addition, cash back credit cards don’t let you transfer points or miles to airline or hotel partners, where you can often get outsized value.

 A sign-up bonus is another way to earn a significant number of points; you simply have to meet a spending requirement within a certain amount of time after you get the card.
 In addition, you can earn points with some issuers by referring friends or family; if they sign up and get approved, you get the reward.